-• • • • • ppgacc.rar arcr. concrete The archive with all the input files, configuration files and modules The database in XML format, possibly located in the same archive openSF (see Section 7.2.1)
+- □ The archive with all the input files, configuration files and modules - □ The database in XML format, possibly located in the same archive.
+If the database file is named default_database.xml and ends up in E2E_HOME (see section 3.5.1.3), it will be recognized by openSF and offered to the user when a new DB needs to be created. - openSF itself (see Section 7.2.1)